dsasse07/jest-example/JestBlog.md

 }
 module.exports = { getTotalLikes, getMostPopularBlog }
 ```
-If we save and run our tests again, we will see that all four tests still fail (which is expected), but Jest provides a ne message to us indicated what happened.
+If we save and run our tests again, we will see that all four tests still fail (which is expected), but Jest provides a ne message to us indicating what happened.

 ```js
   getTotalLikes